-Even though web crawlers are automated programs, they cannot keep pace with the fast expansion of the Internet and the constant changes of web pages.
-In order to capture the most relevant and valuable information, web crawlers have to follow certain rules that help prioritize all the added links, which to visit first.
+Even though web crawlers are automated programs, they cannot keep pace with the fast expansion of the Internet and the constant changes in web pages.
+In order to capture the most relevant and valuable information, web crawlers have to follow certain rules that help prioritize all the added links, to visit first.

 - Web pages that are linked by many other relevant pages will be thought more informative than those pages without any referral.
 Web crawlers are more likely to prioritize the visit to these web pages.

-- Web crawlers revisit web pages to make sure they follow up the updates and get fresh information.
+- Web crawlers revisit web pages to make sure they follow up on the updates and get fresh information.
 A web page that updates regularly may be crawled more frequently than those that seldom make any changes.